azuyalabs/yasumi/README.md

 [![Build Status](https://img.shields.io/travis/azuyalabs/yasumi.svg?style=flat-square)](https://travis-ci.org/azuyalabs/yasumi)
 [![StyleCI](https://styleci.io/repos/32797151/shield?branch=master)](https://styleci.io/repos/32797151)

+***Update***
+A new [blog](https://azuyalabs.github.io/yasumi/blog/) section has been added to the documentation site.
+Keeping you informed about any news, releases, etc. in a handy blog post format!

 Yasumi (Japanese for 'Holiday'「休み」) is an easy PHP library to help you calculate the dates and names of holidays and other special celebrations from various countries/states.
 Many services exist on the internet that provide holidays, however are either not free or offer only limited information.
 In addition, no complete PHP library seems to exist today